 3) In addition to gluten-free, we prefer soy-free.
-You can use fermented soy-sauce or provide us with soy-sauce alternatives (e.g. coconut aminos), but please no raw soy protein, soy flour, soybean oil, etc.
+You can use fermented soy-sauce, but it should be easily replaceable with soy-sauce alternatives (e.g. coconut aminos).
+Please no raw soy protein, soy flour, soybean oil, etc.

 4) Everyone likes a sweet treat, now again.
 But we prefer, low-sugar, or sugar alternatives (e.g. honey, maple syrup, coconut sugar, agave).

-7) Your recipe should be created by you.
+9) Your recipe should be created or adapted by you.
 If it was inspired by Bobby Flay or Julia Child, that’s ok and you can say so, but don’t copy a recipe exactly, without the express permission of the author of the recipe.
-If you use a recipe from a cookbook or magazine, adapting it to be gluten-free, it would be nice to cite the source of the original recipe.
+If you use a recipe from a cookbook or magazine, adapting it to be gluten-free/paleo, please cite the source of the original recipe.
 A list of ingredients is not copyright-able, only the writing of the recipe itself.
 So if you are the original author of a recipe with a common list of ingredients, than the copyright belongs to you.
 For more information on our copyright infringement policy, please click here.

-Stuffed Pepper prides itself on presenting mouth watering, gluten-free food images.
+Stuffed Pepper strives to present mouth watering, gluten-free/paleo food images.
 This is due in part to our talented Star Chefs who are also talented food photographers.
 This is also due to the belief that if our food doesn’t look good, whose going to want to eat it?
 Follow these basic guidelines for creating food images good enough to eat.
-Photos must fit these criteria in order to be posted on the front page.
+Photos must fit minimum criteria in order to be published.
 Here is a great primer on the importance of food photography with stunning photos, by Jenn Oliver of Jenn Cuisine, and a how-to video on food photography tips for the beginner by Heather Jacobsen.

 1) Make sure the picture is in focus!
 If you are working under low-light conditions, please use a tripod to avoid camera shake.